olleepalmer/olleepalmer.github.io/services.md

 </ul>
 <h2 class="mt-5">Analytics 📊 </h2>
 <p>
-"If you can’t measure it, you can’t manage it", as the old saying goes.
+As the old saying goes, "If you can’t measure it, you can’t manage it".
 </p>
 <p>
 I'll help you work out what you need to measure and how to transform data into actionable insights.